German regulator puts brake on Nord Stream 2 in fresh blow to gas pipeline | Headlines

 German regulator puts brake on Nord Stream 2 in fresh blow to gas pipeline

 The watchdog said on Tuesday it had temporarily halted the certification process https://www.reuters.com/business/energy/germanys-nord-stream-2-gatekeeper-long-road-until-gas-flows-2021-11-16 because the Swiss-based consortium behind Nord Stream 2 first needed to form a German subsidiary company under German law to secure an operating licence.
-European prices jumped 9% on news of the hold-up, with the Dutch front-month contract briefly trading at 89.00 euros/MWh.
+European prices jumped almost 11% on news of the hold-up, with the Dutch front-month contract hitting 90.40 euros/MWh in afternoon trade.

 Germany's energy regulator has suspended the approval process for a major new pipeline bringing Russian gas into Europe, throwing up a new roadblock to the contentious project and driving up regional gas prices.
 The watchdog said on Tuesday it had temporarily halted the certification process https://www.reuters.com/business/energy/germanys-nord-stream-2-gatekeeper-long-road-until-gas-flows-2021-11-16 because the Swiss-based consortium behind Nord Stream 2 first needed to form a German subsidiary company under German law to secure an operating licence.

-European prices jumped 9% on news of the hold-up, with the Dutch front-month contract briefly trading at 89.00 euros/MWh.
+European prices jumped almost 11% on news of the hold-up, with the Dutch front-month contract hitting 90.40 euros/MWh in afternoon trade.
 "This does push back expected timelines quite a bit," said analyst Trevor Sikorski at Energy Aspects, adding that it was unclear how long the process of establishing a new company and reapplying for certification would take.

 First flows through the pipeline look very unlikely in the first half of 2022, he added.
 Nord Stream 2 has faced stiff opposition from the United States and some European states, which say it will make Europe too reliant on Russian gas.
 But other European governments say the link is vital to secure energy supplies, with gas prices surging in recent weeks and the threat of power outages https://www.reuters.com/business/energy/trafigura-ceo-weir-sees-very-very-tight-oil-market-2021-11-16 looming this winter.